 In part, these delays are a function of Ueda’s uncompromising vision and unusual directorial process.
 When he is working on a new game, he begins by creating a mockup short film, which gives his team an impression of the feelings he wants to elicit but doesn’t get into technical details...Sony, for its part, indulges Ueda’s perfectionism.
 When asked, in 2015, whether the company would like to work with him on another project, Shuhei Yoshida, the president of Sony’s Worldwide Studios, said, “Everyone would."

-Subverted, as Scalebound ended up getting pushed back to 2017, then was unceremoniously cancelled early that year.
+Dueling Games: With Microsoft's Scalebound, as both games featured human protagonists accompanied by giant monsters set in a fictional world.
+However, Scalebound ended up getting pushed back to 2017, then unceremoniously cancelled early that year.